Sharronlav/ML----Classification/README.md

 ## ⚙️ Setup
-Move the dataset and the notebook to your google drive, and you're good to go!
+Copy the dataset and the notebook to your google drive, and you're good to go!
 ## 🧑‍🤝‍🧑 Authors

 - [Lara Ben Amar](https://github.com/larushba)